 Your I&E should either be balanced with income and essential expenditure about equal, or it may be in deficit with your essential expenditure being larger than your income.
 It should not show a surplus, as the council would expect you to use that to pay the council tax.

 It has to be accurate.
 You can’t increase some of the numbers so that your position looks worse!
-You will be supplying your bank statements with your application so this will be obvious.
+You must supply bank statements with your application so this will be obvious.

 Expenditure to inessentials should be stopped.
 This includes not making any payments to non priority debts such as unsecured loans, credit cards, catalogues and your overdraft.
 If you are currently paying some of these, you need debt advice on stopping so that you have more money to pay to priority debts such as council tax.